Articles → SQL SERVER → Indexes In SQL Server

 Cluster Index

-- Only one clustered index per table
+1. Only one clustered index is allowed per table.

-- Data is physically sorted
+3. Data is physically sorted.

 -- Syntax for creating clustered index